Literary criticism: Enlightenment criticism

 In the Enlightenment period (1700s–1800s), literary criticism became more popular.
 During this time literacy rates started to rise in the public; no longer was reading exclusive for the wealthy or scholarly.
 With the rise of the literate public, the swiftness of printing and commercialization of literature, criticism arose too.
 Reading was no longer viewed solely as educational or as a sacred source of religion; it was a form of entertainment.
 Literary criticism was influenced by the values and stylistic writing, including clear, bold, precise writing and the more controversial criteria of the author's religious beliefs.

 These critical reviews were published in many magazines, newspapers, and journals.
 The commercialization of literature and its mass production had its downside.
 The emergent literary market, which was expected to educate the public and keep them away from superstition and prejudice, increasingly diverged from the idealistic control of the Enlightenment theoreticians so that the business of Enlightenment became a business with the Enlightenment.
 This development – particularly of emergence of entertainment literature – was addressed through an intensification of criticism.
 Many works of Jonathan Swift, for instance, were criticized including his book Gulliver's Travels, which one critic described as "the detestable story of the Yahoos".

 19th-century Romantic criticism

-The British Romantic movement of the early nineteenth century introduced new aesthetic ideas to literary studies, including the idea that the object of literature need not always be beautiful, noble, or perfect, but that literature itself could elevate a common subject to the level of the sublime.
-German Romanticism, which followed closely after the late development of German classicism, emphasized an aesthetic of fragmentation that can appear startlingly modern to the reader of English literature, and valued Witz – that is, "wit" or "humor" of a certain sort – more highly than the serious Anglophone Romanticism.
+The British Romantic movement of the early nineteenth century introduced new aesthetic ideas to literary studies, including the idea that the object of literature need not always be beautiful, noble, or perfect, but that literature itself could enlighten and add to the knowledge of a common subject to the level of the sublime.
+German Romanticism, which followed closely after the late development of German classicism, emphasized an understanding and beauty of fragmentation that can appear startlingly modern to the reader of English literature, and valued Witz – that is, "wit" or "humor" of a certain sort – more highly than the serious Anglophone Romanticism.
 The late nineteenth century brought renown to authors known more for their literary criticism than for their own literary work, such as Matthew Arnold.

 The New Criticism

 However important all of these aesthetic movements were as antecedents, current ideas about literary criticism derive almost entirely from the new direction taken in the early twentieth century.
 Early in the century the school of criticism known as Russian Formalism, and slightly later the New Criticism in Britain and in the United States, came to dominate the study and discussion of literature in the English-speaking world.
-Both schools emphasized the close reading of texts, elevating it far above generalizing discussion and speculation about either authorial intention (to say nothing of the author's psychology or biography, which became almost taboo subjects) or reader response.
+Both schools emphasized the close reading of texts, elevating it far above generalizing discussion and speculation about either authorial intention (to say nothing of the author's psychology or biography, which became almost taboo subjects) or reader response: together known as Wimsatt and Beardsley's intentional fallacy and affective fallacy.
 This emphasis on form and precise attention to "the words themselves" has persisted, after the decline of these critical doctrines themselves.